OpenLiberty/docs/README.md

 1. Once you verify the doc, post a link to it on the staging site to the Git issue and change the issue status to `Ready to publish`.
 Open a PR from `staging` to `vNext` and Request a review of the PR from David Mueller (`dmuelle`), Charlotte Holt (`Charlotte-Holt`) or one of [the doc maintainers](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members).
 Once the PR is approved and merged to `vNext`, the changes will publish with the next scheduled release.

+## Editing the docs navigation

+[Site navigation in the Antora framework](https://docs.antora.org/antora/2.3/navigation/files-and-lists/) is controlled by a `nav.adoc` file.
+The Open Liberty docs navigation is split between two `nav.adoc` files, one for the main docs content and one for the reference topics, which appear in the navigation under the `REFERENCE` heading.
+The `nav.adoc` file for the main docs content is kept in [the ROOT module of the docs repository](https://github.com/OpenLiberty/docs/tree/vNext/modules/ROOT) and the `nav.adoc` file for the reference content is kept in [the reference module of the docs repository](https://github.com/OpenLiberty/docs/tree/vNext/modules/reference).

+The content of each of these files is an [unordered Asciidoc list](https://docs.antora.org/antora/2.3/navigation/files-and-lists/#list-structure), which determines the order and hierarchy of the navigation entries.
+To edit the navigation, add a properly formed [Antora page reference](https://docs.antora.org/antora/2.3/navigation/xrefs-and-link-text/) to the appropriate section of the list.

+Since the Open Liberty [draft](https://draft-openlibertyio.mybluemix.net/), [staging](https://staging-openlibertyio.mybluemix.net/) and [production](https://www.openliberty.io/) sites each maintain a unique navigation and navigation files, it is important that you update them individually, otherwise, unwanted changes and merge conflicts will occur.

+For both the `draft` and `staging`branches, there is a single dedicated branch for editing the navigation.
+For the draft branch, this branch is called `draft-nav` and for the staging branch it is called `staging-nav`.
+It is important when working in these branches to only edit the `nav.adoc` file and to only open pull requests to the branch for which they are specified: `draft` for `draft-nav` and staging for `staging-nav`).
+The production navigation is automatically updated from `vNext` with each release. _You should never update the nav.adoc file in the `vNext` branch_.
+This file is updated each time the staging branch is pulled to vNext to prep for a release.

+If you are unsure of how you should update the Open Liberty navigation or unfamiliar with the Antora navigation schema, work with a [doc maintainer](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members) to plan and commit your update.